ManojReddy-1218/asic-design-class/README.md

  # RISC-V Pre-Synthesis Simulation using Icarus Verilog, GTKWave, and Makerchip

-This repository provides a step-by-step guide to simulating a RISC-V processor using TL-Verilog, Icarus Verilog, and GTKWave.
-The RISC-V processor is initially designed in TL-Verilog within the Makerchip IDE and then converted to Verilog for simulation and potential FPGA implementation using the Sandpiper-SaaS compiler.

 ## Aim

 To compare the pre-synthesis simulation outputs of a RISC-V processor using the Icarus Verilog, GTKWave, and Makerchip tools.

-## Prerequisites

-Ensure you have the following software installed:

-- Make
-- Python (both 2 and 3)
-- Python3-pip
-- Git
-- Icarus Verilog
-- GTKWave
-- Docker

 ## Installation